kmonad/kmonad/doc/installation.md

 You will find a `kmonad` binary in your current directory.

-As an added bonus, with recent Docker versions you can build images straight from public repo URLs, whithout even needing to clone the repo.
+As an added bonus, with recent Docker versions you can build images straight from public repo URLs, without even needing to clone the repo.
 Do this as the build step (the first one) in the previous instructions:
 ``` shell
 docker build -t kmonad-builder github.com/kmonad/kmonad.git